gauggelb/Officebarista/hardware/README.md

 import urlib2
 import datetime
 ```
-the import for VL53L0X is necessary for the TOF sensor.
-How you get this import is quite difficult.
-How you get this import to run, you will find out on this [GitHub](https://github.com/cassou/VL53L0X_rasp)
+The VL53L0X package is necessary for the TOF sensor.
+Getting this specific package to work, does take some additional steps I'm not going to describe here.
+You can find out more about the installation process in this Git repo [VL53L0X Raspberry Pi Git](https://github.com/cassou/VL53L0X_rasp).

-The script sends only the data of the TOF and a timestep via HTTP call to the backend.
+The main thing this script does is sending the measurements from the ToF together with the current timestamp to the cloud application.
-For this you must deposit the URL.
+Therefore the url for the sensordata endpoint is saved in a dedicated variable.

 ```
 url= 'https://iot-hackathon.herokuapp.com/sensordata'

 ```
-After that the next thing you must do is make the VL53L0X work.
+The next code block is all it takes to get the VL53L0X to work.
+We are initializing the sensor first and then reading the measurements in specified intervalls.

 ```
 tof = VL53L0X.VL53L0X()